gjacopo/RCVS/README.md

 RCVS
 ====

-Module for automatization of geo-processing workflow over raster and vector data.
+Module for automatisation of geo-processing workflow over raster and vector data.
 ---

 **About**